FlyCuteBird/MKTLON/README.md

 # MKTLON
-The code will be released soon.
+The details information will be updated soon.